The Victor-Victrola Page

-All Victor products are clearly marked in several places with the "Victor Talking Machine" identification and dog/phonograph logo.
-If you can't find these identifiers on your phonograph, or if it says "RCA" somewhere, it is not a Victor product!
-There is usually a metal dataplate near the turntable (or under it) that has model and serial number information.
+All Victor products are clearly marked in several places with the words "Victor Talking Machine Company" (not RCA) identification and the dog/phonograph logo.
+See example on left.
+If you can't find these identifiers somewhere on your phonograph, or if it says "RCA" somewhere, it is not a Victor Talking Machine product!
+There is usually a metal dataplate near the turntable (or under it) which has model and serial number information.
 We will cover the topic of deciphering the dataplate information as you continue to read onward.

 If your phonograph says "Edison", "Sonora", "Columbia" "RCA" or anything except Victor Talking Machine Co. on the label or decal, it is NOT a Victor Phonograph.
-It will also have the Victor dog logo someplace (top right).
 There were literally hundreds of different phonograph brands during the early part of this century, and some people incorrectly call them all Victrolas.
 Just like they incorrectly call all copy machines "Xerox Machines".
 The other brands are not Victrolas, they are Edison or Sonora or Columbia (or whatever) phonographs.
 If you can't find the logo...you don't have a Victor!

-If you want information on other brands, we suggest that you search the links on the Websites of The Antique Phonograph Society or the The Canadian Antique Phonograph Society (CAPS).
+If you want information on other brands, we suggest that you search the links on the Websites of The Antique Phonograph Society or the Canadian Antique Phonograph Society.
 These organizations have many outstanding collectors who specialize in different brands of phonographs.
 Sorry to beat this point to death, but about 30% of all emails we receive are people asking for information on non-Victor products.

 INTERNAL HORN VICTROLA.
-If your Victor-brand phonograph has the horn inside the cabinet, typically with small doors that open and close in front of the horn opening (as shown below), you have a Victrola, which was the exclusive name the Victor gave to this particular design of phonograph.
-These were made in all shapes and sizes, including very small table models.
+If your Victor-labeled phonograph has the horn inside the cabinet, typically with small doors that open and close in front of the horn opening (as shown to the left), you have a Victrola, which was the exclusive name the Victor gave to this particular design of phonograph.
+These were made in all shapes and sizes, including very small table models without doors.
 Victrolas that were powered by electric motors instead of wind-up springs, were called Electrolas.

-ORTHOPHONIC or ELECTROLA.
-By the mid-1920's, Victor updated its product line, which included advanced horn and soundbox designs (designated as Orthophonic Victrolas) or with electronic amplification, radios, automatic record changers, etc., as well as an advanced line of acoustic wind-up models.
+ORTHOPHONIC VICTROLA or ELECTROLA.
+By the mid-1920's, Victor updated its product line, which included advanced horn and soundbox designs (designated as Orthophonic Victrolas) or with electronic amplification, radios and automatic record changers (designated as Electrolas).
 Some of these phonographs were installed in very large decorative cabinets, and were quite expensive at the time.
-These were typically called Orthophonic Victrolas, while the electric versions were called Electrolas.
+They came in all shapes and sizes from 1925-1929.